cfsengineering/CEASIOMpy/newsletter/community.md

 * **Where we are:** Based at the **EPFL Innovation Park, Lausanne**, Switzerland.
 * **Our heritage:** Active since the late '90s, we have built a massive background in aerodynamics and aerothermodynamics.

-We are the creators of **NSMB** (Naveier-Stokes Multi-Block), our robust and widely used in-house code.
+We are the creators of **NSMB** (Navier-Stokes Multi-Block), our robust and widely used in-house code.
 If you want to dive deeper into our history, feel free to [visit our website](https://www.cfse.ch).

 ---